kevinlingelbach/crypto-comparison/README.md

 To install the frontend, navigate to /crypto-comparison/client/ and run the command `npm install`.
 To run the frontend, navigate to /crypto-comparison/client/ and run the command `npm start`.

+You will be able to load the page on `localhost:3000`

 ## Windows Instructions

 To run the backend, navigate to /crypto-comparison/flask-server and switch into the the Python virtual environment using the command `c:\path\to\windows-venv\scripts\activate.bat`.